Bioconductor/bioconductor.org/content/help/course-materials/extra/BioC2012_setup_guide.md

 You will see a URL for RStudio Server.
 Click this URL.

-RStudio Server takes a few moments to come up after the stack creation is complete.
-You may need to refresh the page after a few seconds.
-(You may see an error message before RStudio is ready).

 When Rstudio is up, you'll see a login form:

 <img src="rstudiosignin.jpg"/>